con-fucius/Contactless-Dispensing-System/README.md

-# smart_spraying_sytem
+# smart_dispensing_sytem
 A system that automatically dispenses liquid detergent to the lavatory incase the ph of ammonia is higher than normal.

 ## COMPONENTS
  - Ammonium sensor
  - Relay
- - esp32 micro-controller
+ - ESP32 micro-controller
- - lm117t  3.3V voltage regulator
+ - LM117T  3.3V voltage regulator